 The following program requirements are from the Clarke University 2012-2013 Academic Catalog and apply to students currently enrolled.
 The university reserves any right to change, without notice, any information posted on this Web page and in the catalog.
 For the most current information, please contact the Clarke University Registrar's Office at email@example.com.

-For a Bachelor of Arts (BA) Degree in Mathematics, a student must complete at least 32 hours of mathematics courses numbered 223 or above, including:
+For a Bachelor of Arts (BA) Degree in Mathematics, a student must complete at least 32 hours of mathematics courses numbered 223 or above with a grade of C- or higher, including:

 - MATH 225 Calculus I